jessq1/poly-full-stack/README.md

 # Poly

 ## Project Intro
 Poly is a Peer to peer payment application that allows users to transfer money between friends.
-Utilizing React, Typescript, Express, and Node.js, poly provide a easy solutions to transfer funds between friends.
+Utilizing React, Typescript, Express, and Node.js, Poly provides a easy solutions to transfer funds between friends.

 ## Project Repo
 You can access full code for this application in this github repo: